 Eliminating negative and stagnant spirits from an area, smudging fends off sadness, anxieties, poor health, and impurities from the space, leaving only peace and prosperity.
 Though it’s an ancient ritual, it’s still practiced today, and holds hefty cultural significance for many indigenous people.

 Until 1978, it was illegal for Native Americans to practice their religions, which included burning sage in smudging ceremonies.
 Even today, Native people have to fight to maintain sovereignty over their traditions and sacred lands (remember the Dakota Access Pipeline?).
 As a result, non-Native people burning sage to “smudge” their homes or other spaces can minimize the cultural importance of this ritual — not to mention negatively impacting how the herbs are grown and harvested.

 Cleansing Your Space With Sage Alternatives

 While you may want to think twice about cleansing a space using white sage, there are plenty of other options to be explored.
-Stephanie said she suggested supplying juniper and cedar for cleansing rituals shortly after joining Slow North.
+Stephanie suggests using juniper and cedar for cleansing rituals.

 “Both of those plants have a long history of use for cleansing practices, and they’re both really prolific in central Texas.” she said.
 “Rosemary and [common] sage are also used a lot, and those are fairly simple to grow in your own garden, and both have their own different traditions for use.”